 Unaccompanied Immigrant Children

 - The firm represents undocumented children who have escaped, often alone, abusive situations in their home countries.
-Through the KIND program (Kids in Need of Defense), our attorneys help the children remain in this country by seeking a form of immigration relief called SIJS (Special Immigrant Juvenile Status).
+Through the KIND program (Kids in Need of Defense), our attorneys help children remain in this country by seeking various forms of immigration relief, including SIJS (Special Immigrant Juvenile Status).